How to Make a Budget

 Within your budget you should allow for small perks and rewards so you can stick to it successfully.

 Your budget can be written, a printed document, or an electronic file that you use to keep track of your income and expenses to control your spending.

 As a money management tool it can be a great resource, for people who are:

 • Are having trouble keeping track of your spending;

 • You are struggling with debt and are finding it hard to pay off;

 • You don’t have any savings;

 • You’d like to see your financial picture so you can spend your money more efficiently.

-Keep Track of Expenses: Keep track of all of your expenses no matter how small every day for a month or so before you sit down to incorporate these expenses into your budget.
-This will help you understand your spending habits so you can make a realistic budget.
+Keep Track of Expenses: Keep track of all of your expenses no matter how small every day for a month or so before you sit down to incorporate these expenses.